This post may contain affiliate links. Please read our privacy policy.

 On the alcoholic side, try Red Sangria, Summer Fruit and Berry Sangria, or Hibiscus Cocktail.
 On the nonalcoholic side, maybe a Watermelon Strawberry Smoothie or Agua Fresca.

-My favorite two options are a blend of shredded Monterey Jack and mild cheddar.
-You want a milder cheddar here, which will become more smooth and creamy when melted than a sharp, aged cheddar.
-Monterey Jack also melts very smoothly.
+My two favorite options are a blend of shredded Monterey Jack and mild cheddar.
+You want a milder cheddar here, which will become smoother and creamier when melted than a sharp, aged cheddar.
+Monterey Jack melts very smoothly, too.
 You can also go with a shredded Mexican blend, which might contain a mix of cheese like cheddar, Monterey, Jack, Asiago, Asadero, Chihuahua, and other Mexican cheeses.
+And you can also use a nacho cheese sauce, heated and pour over the tortilla chips.
+You can also go lightly on the shredded cheese, bake them, and then finish them off with some hot cheese sauce for another layer of creamy texture.

 How to Make a Nacho Bar